Skip to main content

 FlagDescription

---mcp.server.typeMCP server type: http or reverse_proxy
+--mcp.server.typeMCP server type: http, stdio, or reverse_proxy (the latter is used with stackql srv).

---mcp.configJSON configuration object for the MCP server
+--mcp.configJSON configuration object for the MCP server.
+YAML is also accepted.

--v,--verboseRun in verbose mode with additional output
+-v, --verboseRun in verbose mode with additional output.

 see Global Flags for additional options